Grand Canyon visit inspired Kobe Bryant’s pilot to fly

 Clients sought out Zobayan and would book trips well in advance.

-Gary Johnson, vice president of airplane parts manufacturer Ace Clearwater Enterprises, said he’d flown with Zobayan about 30 times in roughly eight years, and was looking forward to a trip with him next month.
+Gary Johnson, vice president of airplane parts manufacturer Ace Clearwater Enterprises, said he had flown with Zobayan about 30 times in roughly eight years, and was looking forward to a trip with him next month.

 “He was the one I always requested,” Johnson said.
 “He was just sort of those magic souls you run into every now and then.”